Gray island kitchen remodel in Downingtown, PA by Fedor Fabrication

 Original to the home, home is pre-2005Tier 2 minimum, often Tier 3

-Galvanized plumbing or an undersized panelTier 3 or Tier 4; budget the upgrades
+Galvanized plumbing or undersized panelTier 3 or Tier 4; budget the upgrades

-The moment you say “open it up to the family room” out loud, you’re in Tier 3.
-Removing a load-bearing wall (a wall carrying structural weight from above, as opposed to a non-bearing partition) means a structural engineer — we work with Rise Engineering — a properly sized steel or engineered-wood beam, temporary support during construction, and often header modifications.
-Budget $3,000–$10,000+ on top of everything else, depending on the span.
+The moment you say “open it up to the family room,” you’re in Tier 3.
+Removing a load-bearing wall means a Pennsylvania-registered structural engineer, a properly sized steel or engineered-wood beam, temporary support, and often header modifications.
+Budget $3,000–$10,000+ on top.
 You cannot do this in a refresh.

 Your AnswerPoints To